ARCHER2-HPC/archer2-docs/quick-start/quickstart-users.rst

 How you generate your SSH key pair depends on which operating system you use and which SSH client you use to connect to ARCHER2.
-We will not cover the details on generating an SSH key pair here, but detailed information on this topic is available in the ARCHER2 User and Best Practice Guide (see https://docs.archer2.ac.uk/user-guide/connecting.html).
+We will not cover the details on generating an SSH key pair here, but detailed information on this topic is available in the [ARCHER2 User and Best Practice Guide] ( https://docs.archer2.ac.uk/user-guide/connecting.html).

 After generating your SSH key pair, add the public part to your login account using SAFE: